 For a ceremony with serious class, why not choose one of our hundreds of ancient castles for your wedding or civil ceremony?
 Some of our most impressive Cadw-managed properties can be hired for your special day.
-For a big bash, you could opt for the Great Hall at Caerphilly Castle (unavailable until August 2024).
+For a big bash, you could opt for the Great Hall at Caerphilly Castle (unavailable until late 2025).
 The centrepiece of the second-largest castle in the UK, this amazing space can seat up to 200 people.
 If you’re looking for a smaller ceremony, choose the magical Castle Coch (unavailable October 2024 to October 2025) on the wooded outskirts of Cardiff, a fantasy fortress straight out of the pages of a fairytale.

 Glorious gardens and stately homes